anaclumos/extracranial/Research/pages/The Dilemmas of Technopreneur.md

 slug: '/D18E6B'
 ---

-> If you are in a competitive VC-funded space, it’s foolish to compete without raising money.
+> If you are in a competitive VC-funded space, it's foolish to compete without raising money.
 Don't bring a knife to a gun fight.
 [Andrew Wilkinson (@awilkinson)](https://twitter.com/awilkinson)

 For [[10x Technopreneurs]], the [[Cost of Engineering]] is relatively cheap because they can do the initial work.
 Therefore, they do not need the upfront budget to collaborate with the engineers to create the first MVP.